ChaseElander/ENGL460-Project/Scenes.md

 ## 2 Balcony

+You leave the dining room and go looking for the noise, and end up on a balcony outside a small bedroom.
+There's a broken wine glass on the ground, most of its contents spilled everywhere.
+The railing is broken and leaning out over the lawn. *what the hell happened?* you think.

+Do you go investigate the [railing->2 Loose Railing] or do you go back to the bedroom you came out through?

 ## 2 Bedroom

 ## 2 Ballroom

 ## 2 Loose Railing

+You walk over to the railing, and peer over.
+There's something down there... what is it?
+Is it... a body?
+Suddenly a squirrel jumps off the roof and lands right behind you making you jump, lose your footing and then fall over the edge.

+You are killed instantly.

 ## 2 Back to Bedroom

+You turn around and walk back inside.
+"Something is going on in this place and I don't like it," you say to yourself.

+This is just messed up.
+You walk throught the room and into the [hallway->2 Hallway].

 ## 2 bathroom